bucs445spring22/final-project-team_7/planning/sprints/sprint5/sprint_notes.md

 Ability to see metadata about a searched movie

+Ability to remove a movie

 ### User Stories:

 After I finish watching a movie or TV Show, I would like to be able to rate it from 1-10 stars.
 I would leave a 1 star rating if I disliked the movie/show or a 10 star rating if I enjoyed it.

 I want to be able to look at the movies and their information that I add to my list

+As a user I want to be able to remove a media from my library.

 ### Planning